Nergal: Foreign deities

-In the Yazılıkaya sanctuary, Nergal's name was apparently applied to a so-called "sword god", most likely a presently unidentified local god of death.
+In the Yazılıkaya sanctuary, Nergal's name was apparently applied to a so-called "sword god" depicted on one of the reliefs, most likely a presently unidentified local god of death.

 The Elamite god Simut was frequently associated with Nergal, shared his association with the planet Mars and possibly his warlike character, though unlike his Mesopotamian counterpart he was not an underworld deity.
 In one case he appears alongside Laṣ.
 Wouter Henkelman additionally proposes that "Nergal of Hubshal (or Hubshan)" known from Assyrian sources was Simut.
 However, other identities of the deity identified by this moniker have been proposed as well, with Volkert Haas instead identifying him as Ugur.
+Yet another possibility is that Emu was the deity meant.

-Based on lexical lists, two Kassite gods were identified with Nergal: Shugab and Dur.
+Based on lexical lists, two Kassite gods were identified with Nergal, Shugab and Dur.

 In a Middle Assyrian god list, "Kammush" appears among the epithets of Nergal.
 According to Wilfred G. Lambert it cannot be established whether this indicates an equation with either the third millennium BCE god Kamish known from the Ebla texts, or the Iron Age god Chemosh from Moab.

 In late, Hellenistic sources from Palmyra, Hatra and Tarsus Heracles served as the interpretatio graeca of Nergal.
 Heracles and Nergal were also both (at different points in time) associated with the Anatolian god Sandas.

 Worship

 Nergal's main cult center was Kutha, where his temple E-Meslam was located.
 Andrew R. George proposes the translation "house, warrior of the netherworld" for its name.
 A secondary name of the E-Meslam was E-ḫuškia, "fearsome house of the underworld".
 It is already attested in documents from the reign of Shulgi, don whose orders repair work was undertaken there.
 Later monarchs who also rebuilt it include Apil-Sin, Hammurabi, Ashurbanipal and Nebuchadnezzar II.
 It continued to function as late as in the Seleucid period.
 In addition to Kutha, Apak (Apiak) is well attested as a major cult center of Nergal, already attested in documents from the Sargonic period.
 Its precise location is not known, but it has been established that it was to the west of Marad.
 In this city, he could be referred to as Lugal-Apiak.
 While absent from Assyria in the Akkadian period, later he rose to the status of one of the most major gods there.
 Tarbishu was a particularly important Assyrian cult center of both Nergal and his wife Laṣ.
 His temple in this city, originally built by Sennacherib, also bore the name E-Meslam.
 A third temple named E-Meslam was located in Mashkan-shapir according to documents from the reign of Hammurabi, and it is possible it was dedicated to Nergal too.
-He is well attested in association with this city.
+The veneration of Nergal in this city is well documented.